-I graduated from nursing school in 1978 and worked in or around healthcare until 2018.
+I graduated from nursing school in 1978 and worked in or around efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals until 2018.
 I had a unique healthcare career.
 It allowed me to experience a multitude of specialties and gain expertise in areas often limited in opportunity.
 Looking back, it expanded my insights in remarkable ways.
 My discoveries fit perfectly onto the toolbelt I eventually needed to acquire to successfully care for all the family members needing help in my future.
 The ability to gain what I needed when I need it was explained for me by my faith because I believed God had a plan for my life and prepared me to fulfill it.
 He tried to get me ready.
 Still, it was very hard.

 Hospitals and home are not the same

 Having seen life from both sides of the healthcare door, and from exposure to so many medical situations, I can say without reservation that caring for someone in a home is very different than caring for someone in a hospital setting.
 It’s similar, but there are many significant differences that someone who only knows hospitals does not automatically consider.

 I first became a caregiver raising a child with special needs.
 That marriage became a statistic of caregiving marriages and ended in divorce.
 I remarried a few years later to a man supportive of my role of a caregiver.
 It was ironic in a way because, within a few years of our marriage, his diagnosis of primary progressive multiple sclerosis resulted in my becoming his full-time caregiver.